Loren Ridinger, Changing the Face of Beauty

 How do you stay focused on your work while living in Miami?

 I stay inside, I never leave!
 (Laughs.)
 I try not to get diverted with all the distractions.
-I am one of those people who always believes that success takes a lot of work – and it does.
+I am one of those people who always believe that success takes a lot of work – and it does.
 It’s not that hard to be successful, because most people don’t try.
 Yet it does require showing up.
 A lot of people don’t show up.
 For me, I don’t think about going out and doing things that are appealing to me personally unless I have the time to do them – which is rare.
 So if I am seeing my girlfriends, I try to do it all in one night.
 I have 20 people over for dinner – because I so stay focused on what the mission is.

 I’ve been in Miami in this house for 15 years, and on the Beach for 18-19 years.
 I was part of the original boom when Miami Beach took off.
-Everyone knew each other and it was hard to go anywhere without someone saying, “Oh my God, there’s Loren and JR, there’s JR and Loren.”
+Everyone knew each other and it was hard to go anywhere without someone saying, “Oh my God, there’s Loren and JR, there are JR and Loren.”
 (But) It was such an exciting time when it first launched and I think it (Miami Beach) is inventing itself again.
 I love when I talk to people who are running for mayor or commission and they tell me what they’re trying to do with the city and I love that.
 It’s really important to stay grounded and remember what your mission is.
 I’m not a big club girl, you probably won’t catch me there.
 But great events, great charities, great friends.
 I usually have everybody here because I am really a homebody.
 Nobody believes that.
-I like to stay home.
+I like to stay at home.
 I like to be around my friends and my family and my friends happen to be really well-known, so being in this environment is really great for that because we have a lot of privacy.

 Can you name drop for us?
 Who are some of your best friends?

 Oh, Jennifer Lopez is one of my longest, best friend.
 Eva Longoria is another one of my best friends.
 I’m the godmother to Alicia Key’s son as well (As Jennifer Lopez’s).
 Mike Piazza.
 I don’t have to have celebrity friends, they just happen to be most of my friends because I work so hard, and I think when you work so hard and your whole life is what you do, you want to create it, you want to design it, you want to get your hands on it, you want to touch it.
-Whatever it is you are working on, whether its jewelry, cosmetics, clothing, you want to have your hands on it – and all my friends are very similar.
+Whatever it is you are working on, whether it’s jewelry, cosmetics, clothing, you want to have your hands on it – and all my friends are very similar.
 Jennifer has built a huge empire, but there’s nothing she wouldn’t have her hands on.
 She has her hands on every little thing and when you go there she has mood boards all over the place, she has four phones in one ear and I’ve always admired that trait that she has and I know it’s something that is easily found.

-You have a cosmetics line, a jewelry line – is there one you are most proud of, or is that like asking a parent to choose a favorite child?
+You have a cosmetics line, a jewelry line – is there one you are most proud of or is that like asking a parent to choose a favorite child?

 Our business, Market America/Shop.com, is really our baby.
 You give birth to something over time and then you realize it takes a lot of time.
-We love so much what we do so and people say, “You work all the time,” but if you see your work as something you enjoy doing then it’s really not work.
+We love so much what we do so and people say, “You work all the time,” but if you see your work as something you enjoy doing then it really not works.
 Market America/Shop.com has been a dream how we’ve grown and my family is involved and we’ve taken it from zero to almost a billion dollars a year in 20 years – it’s amazing!